vedangwartikar/academic-kickstart-1/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Computer Engineer in the making and a Tech enthusiast at heart.
-I love exploring and talking about Computer internals.
-My passion lies in building things with my power of programming.
-Check out my noteworthy projects and Open Source contributions on [GitHub](https://github.com/chaitanyarahalkar).
+I’m a Software Engineer and a Technology enthusiast.
+Working on projects from multiple domains including, but not limited to, Data Science and Automation.
+Check out my interesting projects on [GitHub](https://github.com/vedangwartikar).